rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 	objectOne.firstAttribute();
 {% endhighlight %}

-So, the value of <i>this</i> is an empty object created when the function Creation was called with the prefix <i>new</i> as in the following image:
+So, the value of <i>this</i> is an empty object created when the function <i>Creation</i> was called with the prefix <i>new</i> as in the following image:

 ![My helpful screenshot](/assets/image3_post_2014_10_11.png)

 ### Using the .apply and .call Methods
-And last, the .apply and .call methods are those who you can set any object you want as <i>this</i>.
-Once functions are what we call as [first class citizens](http://en.wikipedia.org/wiki/First-class_function) they can have properties and methods, just like an object and .apply and .call are two methods available for all functions in javascript.
+And last, the <i>.apply</i> and <i>.call</i> methods are those who you can set any object you want as <i>this</i>.
+Once functions are what we call as [first class citizens](http://en.wikipedia.org/wiki/First-class_function) they can have properties and methods, just like an object and <i>.apply</i> and <i>.call</i> are two methods available for all functions in javascript.
 First class citizens is one of the mostly important definitions of javascript functions and you should read about it if don't feel confident enough in this subject.
-So, as said before, .apply and .call are opened for you choose which will be your <i>this</i> reference, let's practice:
+So, as said before, <i>.apply</i> and <i>.call</i> are opened for you choose which will be your <i>this</i> reference, let's practice:

 - Open a Chrome browser and then open the Developer Tools (F12).
 - Go to Console item in the toolbar.
-- Create a function sumArray that sum the values of an array.
+- Create a function <i>sumArray</i> that sum the values of an array.

 {% highlight ruby %}
 function sumArray(){